Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 statements to still refer to the original collection.
 This allows users of the global notebook to further refine the query if needed.

-This work flow allows better collaboration between users.
+This workflow allows better collaboration between users.

 ### VFS Downloads